-A student can submit one application only to Queensland Academies for entry into Year 10 2022.
+A student can submit one application only to Queensland Academies for entry into Year 10 in a given year.

 Apply through the Standard Application Process until Applications close date.
 After standard applications close, apply through the Principal's Discretionary Process.